We receive free products to review and participate in

 We rate each mattress on a scale from 1 to 5 to reflect its overall quality.
 This number is comprised of individual scores from hands-on testing of materials, firmness, pressure relief, motion transfer, cooling, responsiveness, and more.

-On a scale from 1 to 10, with 1 being the softest, we rated the Nectar mattress a 6.5/10, which is the industry standard for medium-firm.
+On a scale from 1 to 10, with 1 being the softest, we rated the bed 7.5/10.
+It feels quite firm.

 Price